 The teacher may use the services of educational assistants in assisting the teacher to fulfill his or her responsibilities.
 For example, a teacher may assign an educational assistant to prepare classroom materials or to provide students with assistance in the application of concepts included in the relevant program(s) of studies.
 Similarly, a teacher may seek input from educational assistants in diagnosing needs and designing instructional programs.
 The teacher is responsible for the direction, supervision, and evaluation of educational assistants.
 All relevant information emanating from such activities must be reported to the administration.
 The teachers must ensure that educational assistants carry out their role and responsibilities in a manner consistent with approved programs of study and the maintenance of students' safety and well-being.

-A teacher is assigned an educational assistant only if the teacher so requests and at the discretion of the administration, unless it is part of the school program.
+A teacher may be assigned an educational assistant if it is part of the charter, there is the need for additional student support and at the discretion of the administration.